adambard/learnxinyminutes-docs/julia.html.markdown

 Julia is a new homoiconic functional language focused on technical computing.
 While having the full power of homoiconic macros, first-class functions, and low-level control, Julia is as easy to learn and use as Python.

-This is based on the current development version of Julia, as of June 29th, 2013.
+This is based on the current development version of Julia, as of October 18th, 2013.

 ```ruby